 There are three pools – one indoor, two outdoor – at the hotel.
 The two open to the elements are both lined with beautiful blue-green mosaic tiles.
 The heated, art deco-style indoor pool is found in the spa, and offers views of the coast.
-The hotel also has its own Beach Club 1km away, with an infinity pool, beachside restaurant and plenty of sun loungers to sprawl out on.
+The hotel also has its own Beach Club 1km away (open Easter to September), with an infinity pool, beachside restaurant and plenty of sun loungers to sprawl out on.
 The cocktails are pretty potent, too.

 The spice-hued spa is a sizeable 2,200sq m in size.
 We like the rustic detailing: the potted ferns, the mirrors made of driftwood and the conch shells, but we like the treatments even more.
 In six treatment rooms (and one VIP cabin) staff administer facials, body scrubs and wraps, mani-pedis and a range of massages, and generally ensure that guests are in a state of bliss.
 There's a steam bath and sauna, and a quirky snow cave, where guests cool off amid an arctic setting.
 In four Thai treatment rooms, ayurvedic massages, shiatsu and shirodara treatments are carried out, and there's a small gym too.